BioShock Infinite: Story

 Irrational artists had been reading Erik Larson's 2003 book The Devil in the White City, which prominently featured the 1893 World's Columbian Exposition, and they turned Levine onto the book as inspiration.
-The setting was inspired by turn-of-the-century American culture and propaganda, with some of the artwork around Columbia adapted from historical posters.
-By selecting the hypothetical date of Fourth of July, 1912, the team identified films to draw imagery from, like The Music Man, Meet Me in St. Louis, and Hello, Dolly, which exhibited ideal views of Americana at the turn of the 20th century.
+Infinite's setting was inspired by turn-of-the-century American culture and propaganda, with some of the artwork around Columbia adapted from historical posters.
+By selecting the hypothetical date of July 4, 1912, the team identified films to draw imagery from, like The Music Man, Meet Me in St. Louis, and Hello, Dolly, which exhibited ideal views of Americana at the turn of the 20th century.
 Other sources of inspiration for the game's art included photographs from before and after the 1906 San Francisco earthquake, and from Sears-Roebuck catalogs.

-The bright, open-air environments of Columbia presented a challenge to the team to keep aspects of the horror genre within the game; the developers took inspiration from Stanley Kubrick's The Shining and David Lynch's Blue Velvet in how to transform bright, sterile environments into something frightening.
+The bright, open-air environments of Columbia presented a challenge to the team to keep aspects of the horror within the game; the developers took inspiration from Stanley Kubrick's The Shining and David Lynch's Blue Velvet in how to transform bright, sterile environments into something frightening.

 While initial designs of the flying city were darker and closer to Art Nouveau, Irrational felt this made the game world too claustrophobic and too similar to Rapture.
 Instead, they decided on a brighter, expansive architecture and color scheme.
 Irrational designed the vertical and open-air spaces of Columbia to provide more opportunities to include various types of combat compared to the tight quarters of Rapture.
 2K Marin assisted in building out the architecture and details of Columbia, given the much larger scope of the levels than previous BioShock games.

 While the floating city setting was developed early, the name "Columbia" and the thematic ideas of American exceptionalism that would inspire the story did not come about until eight months before the game's reveal.
-The game also incorporated influences from more recent events at the time such as the Occupy movement in 2011, which in spired how the Vox Populi group would grow from its haphazard beginnings.
+The game also incorporated influences from more recent events at the time such as the Occupy movement in 2011, which inspired how the Vox Populi group would grow from its haphazard beginnings.
 Levine reflected that despite the game's earlier setting, many of the modern day political turmoil calls back to similar tactics and behavior used in the early days of America's democracy, and thus provided a means to flesh out these aspects within the game.